snowflakedb/connectors-native-sdk/examples/README.md

 # Example connectors

-The Native SDK for Connectors provides a couple of example connectors that shows the general pattern of creating new connector as a [Native Application][Native Apps docs] recommended by Snowflake.
+The Native SDK for Connectors provides a couple of examples that show a general pattern, recommended by Snowflake, of creating new connectors as a [Native Applications][Native Apps docs].
 From these examples, you will learn:
 * how to create pull-based connectors ([learn more about pull-based pattern][Pull-based pattern])
 * how to create push-based connectors ([learn more about push-based pattern][Push-based pattern])
 * how to implement the connector configuration mechanism
 * how to implement the ingestion mechanism
 * how to create an instance of the application in the Snowflake environment
-* how use the [SnowSQL][SnowSQL guide] tool in connector development process
+* how to use the [SnowSQL][SnowSQL guide] tool in connector development process

 ## Prerequisites